cugos/qgisworkshop_org/docs/source/workshop/debug.rst

      83                 # do something useful (delete the line containing pass and 84                 # substitute with your code

 Notice the cute little arrow\  ``->`` \.
-This command without arguments gives us 11 lines back with the currently executing line in the middle.
+This command without arguments returns 11 lines, with the currently executing line in the middle.

 \  **2.** \The\  ``list`` \command is pretty dynamic, which means we can list out any portion of code using two numeric line-number arguments.
 Here's a couple variations on this command::